 The Skublox wall is easy to install and requires no special skills or tools.

-This article includes how to configure the wall, connect the lights, and properly disconnect the wall when needed.
-Keep in mind that the installation process is always the same; it will not change regardless of the wall size.
+In this article, you will find all the necessary steps you need to take to properly install your Skublox wall from start to finish.
+You will learn how to configure the Skublox wall, connect the lights, and properly disconnect the wall when needed.
+Keep in mind that the installation process is always the same regardless of the wall size.

-The Skublox Wall package contains the following parts (see the Skublox Wall package for actual quantities):
+The Skublox wall package contains the following parts:

 - 1 – Hub Device